More pages on the Warner Grand: lobby areas | auditorium | stage + basement | booth |

 In the city directories it's been listed under all sorts of variations of the Warner name including Warner Bros.
 (1932), the Warner Bros.
 San Pedro Theatre (1937), the Stanley Warner San Pedro Theatre (1956), the Warner Theatre (1957) and the Stanley Warner Theatre (1959).

-Pacific ran the house right up to the 1974 transfer or not.
+Pacific leased the Warner to Arman Akarakian in 1971.
+It's unknown if Pacific ran the house right up to the time of the 1971 lease or not.

 The problems the theatre faced were discussed in "S.P. cinema fans driven out of town," a February 2, 1984 News Pilot article by Steve Hirano.
-Inasmuch as both the Juarez and the San Pedro Drive-In were running only Spanish language features, moviegoers looking for English language features had to go to Torrance or Long Beach.
-"Downtown San Pedro movie theater faces major obstacles" was another article in the same issue:
+Inasmuch as both the Juarez and the San Pedro Drive-In were running only Spanish language features, moviegoers looking for English language features had to go to Torrance or Long Beach:

 These are from the clipping file at the San Pedro Bay Historical Society collection.
 Thanks to Michelle Gerdes for taking photos of them.